ashleybc/metagenome-only/dependencies/readme.md

 ### Specific to Mac OS X

 Before running `./install_kraken2.sh ./` , you will need to install a different compiler, or running the installation script will result in a clang error.
 This can be done by first running `brew install gcc` .
-Then, move into the `src` folder of the kraken directory, and enter `vim Makefile` and modify `g++` to `g++-11`
+Then, move into the `src` folder of the kraken directory, and enter `vim Makefile` to edit the Makefile.
+Modify `g++` to `g++-11`